reactor/lite-rx-api-hands-on/techio/part06Request.md

 @[Custom Operations]({"stubs": ["/src/main/java/io/pivotal/literx/Part06Request.java"], "command": "io.pivotal.literx.Part06RequestTest#experimentWithDoOn", "layout":"aside"})

-Go ahead an modify the first two methods in this exercise in order to get some insight into their sequences using `log` and `doOnXXX`.
+Go ahead and modify the first two methods in this exercise in order to get some insight into their sequences using `log` and `do[On]XXX`.